 Master’s and Ed.S.
 Commencement Schedule

 Both July and December Commissioning and Commencement Ceremonies are ticketed services.
 Weather permitting, the May Commissioning and Commencement services are held outside and do not require tickets.
 However if rain is likely, these events are held indoors and are ticketed.
-Potential graduates will receive an email approximately 4 weeks before the services with the number of tickets they have been allotted.
+Potential graduates will receive an email approximately 4 weeks before the services with the number of tickets they will receive.
 In all cases of ticketed services, there will be non-ticketed seating available in a secondary venue with live streaming of the services.

 The number of tickets each graduate receives is determined after the Official Candidate List is released.
 Students will receive an email from the Academic Events Office with all ticket information approximately four weeks prior to the ceremony.
-At that time the student can respond by email and be placed on the waiting list to request additional tickets.
+At that time the student can fill out the Extra Ticket Request Form to be placed on the waiting list to request additional tickets.
 The number of extra tickets available is unknown until very close to the event.
 Therefore all tickets, including extra tickets, will not be given to the students until the end of graduation rehearsal.

 The Office of Academic Events will contact Graduates via email about Special Needs seating for both the Commissioning and Commencement Services approximately 1 month prior to the events.